synadia-labs/cross-system-jetstream-migration/README.md

 ### Download credentials for a NATS user from Synadia Cloud

-Navigate to the `Team > System > Account > NATS User` you want to use to connect the local system to Synadia Cloud.
+Navigate to the NATS User (`Team > System > Account > NATS User`) you want to use to connect the local system to Synadia Cloud.
 Click `Get Connected` and download the credentials file.
 Save it to `./tf/cloud/cloud.creds`.

 ### Create Synadia Cloud stream and consumers using Terraform.